franciskershaw/festiviews/README.md

 I felt that the scope of this project was relatively ambitious, and as a result it was hard to know exactly how long I would need to implement all the key features.
 With that in mind, I decided to keep a list of things that I would like to implement if possible, but that were not absolutely necessary to the completion of the project:

-* Average rating of each festival based from all user reviews.
+* Average rating of each festival calculated from all user reviews.
 * Advanced search function which can filter out certain results based on more detailed parameters.
 * Extensive bio section of each music festival appearing on each festival hub.